whipowill/d2-mod-reformed/README.md

 - Crafting recipes work on all magic items (no longer limited to particular [item codes](https://classic.battle.net/diablo2exp/items/crafteditems.shtml))
 - Crafted weapons and armor can be upgraded as if they were rare
 - Token of Absolution removed from the game

+Endgame changes:

+- Only one key (any key) required to open red portal (still debating this one)

 ### Mercenaries & Auras